 I think this must be one of the most livable cities in the world.
 I’d live in it, which is my benchmark for whether or not I like a place.
 In Vancouver, you can go from the city into the mountains in minutes.
 I think that is really the highlight of the city for me — the fact that I don’t have to go far to be with nature.
 Moreover, there’s a park so big in the middle of the city, I often feel like I am in the center of a forest.
 Add in a vibrant food and art scene, and Vancouver is definitely a world-class city.

-Perched in the stunning south island mountains of New Zealand, Queenstown is a place for adventures.
-There’s bungy jumping, hiking, rafting, zip lining, boating, and tons more.
+Perched on a lake in the stunning South Island mountains of New Zealand, Queenstown is a high-energy resort town for adventures.
 Travelers come here because they want to be outside.
-Situated on a lake near the Remarkable mountain range, Queenstown is a high-energy resort town.
+There’s bungy jumping, hiking, rafting, zip-lining, boating, and tons more.
 It’s small, prettier than a postcard, and perfect for people who like the outdoors.
 I would jump on a plane and head back there right now if I could.

-Perth, Australia is more like a big town than a city, and I think that’s what I like about it.
+Perth, Australia, is more like a big town than a city, and I think that’s what I like about it.
 It’s big enough to have a lot to do, but small enough to feel cozy.
-I love Perth because of that small town, big city feel, the fact that it is on the water and has great nightlife, that it’s a great jumping-off spot to see the western Australian parks and natural sites, and that it is close to hip Freemantle, which is home to my favorite Australian brewery, Little Creatures.
+I love Perth because of that small-town, big-city feel, the fact that it’s on the water and has great nightlife, that it’s a great jumping-off spot to see the western Australian parks and natural sites, and that it is close to hip Freemantle, which is home to my favorite Australian brewery, Little Creatures.
 I find it much more personal than other Australian towns.